Last updated: October 2023

 How does payment work?

-With both comprehensive and collision coverage, you'll be reimbursed for repair expenses after subtracting the deductible, which is money that comes out of your pocket.
+With both comprehensive and collision coverage, after you pay your insurance deductible, your insurance company will cover the cost, up to a certain limit, to repair or replace your auto that’s damaged as a result of a covered accident.
 A deductible generally ranges from $100 to $1,500.
 A higher deductible is recommended if you're trying to cut costs for your car insurance.

 How much do comprehensive and collision coverage cost?

-The price of comprehensive and collision primarily depends on the value of your car, but your driving history, gender, age, location, and work can also play a role.
+Ultimately, the price of comprehensive and collision depends on the value of your car, your driving history, location, and other factors that affect insurance costs.